Assessment Centre New Year Changes

 Probability: Density functions; calculating expectation

-On the day of the assessment centre, please ensure you have pens/pencils and a scientific calculator with you as these will not be provided for the exam and we’re sorry but we don’t provide answers after the exam either.
+On the day of the assessment centre, please ensure you have pens/pencils as these will not be provided for the exam, and calculators are not permitted.
+We’re sorry but we don’t provide answers after the exam either.

 Hopefully, this gives you an outline of what to expect on the day of the assessment centre.
 The team works hard to ensure that everyone who attends the assessment centre has a positive experience meeting others who have chosen the same career path and learn from their peers by talking, listening and networking.
 If we can help you prepare for the day in any other way, have a look at how we make the assessment centres accessible to all.
 We look forward to meeting you soon.